tmooney783/TroubleshootingWithSubnets/README.md

-The diagram below shows a simple network setup.
+<h3>The diagram below shows a simple network setup.
 Host 2 is having problems connecting to the internet.
-I want to use the subnet information to troubleshoot the issue.
+I want to use the subnet information to troubleshoot the issue.</h3>

                router: